-Distribution: Chiefly east of the Cascades, southern British Columbia to California, east to northwest Montana and Nevada.
+Distribution: Occurring on both sides of the Cascades crest in Washington, but more common east of the crest; British Columbia to California, east to Montana, Idaho, and Nevada.

-Habitat: Dry, open woods and grasslands, from the plains and foothills, occasionally up to moderate elevations in the mountains.
+Habitat: Dry, open woods, grasslands, roadsides, and other open areas where often disturbed, from the plains and foothills, occasionally up to middle elevations in the mountains.

 Conservation Status: Not of concern